-&lt;sup>11 Because many of the interest rate increases in 2022 were telegraphed in advance, the realization of some of this news could have occurred prior to our study.
+Because many of the interest rate increases in 2022 were telegraphed in advance, the realization of some of this news would have occurred prior to our study.

-&lt;sup>12 Of course, outside of the laboratory of an RCT, many different information shocks could have been buffeting the informed and uninformed respondents that could explain the time-varying relationship between the series.
+&lt;sup>19 However, this relationship need not hold, especially at all points in time.
+Outside of the laboratory of an RCT, many different information shocks could have been buffeting the informed and uninformed respondents that could explain the time-varying relationship between the series.
+See Appendix Figure E1.